ProspectEye/ApsisLead-Tracker-API/README.md

 What is a tracker?
 --------------------

-Our tracker is based on Javascript front-end and PHP back-end.
-The tracker makes sure every pageview on your site is tracked on our system and then calculated as a visit.
-This is done by adding a script to your website-footer whick calls the tracker with relevant data every time a page loads.
+The tracker makes sure every pageview on your site is tracked into our system.
+Our system then automatically calculates X pageviews into a company-visit.
+This is done by adding a script to your website-footer which calls the tracker with relevant data every time a page loads.
+Our tracker is based on Javascript front-end and PHP/MySQL back-end.

 Add the script to your footer
 --------------------